-- v.
-Termination; New Lease.
-In the event that this Agreement is terminated by the Port for any reason under the terms of this Agreement or on account of a bankruptcy by or against Tenant, the Port shall serve notice to the Leasehold Mortgagee that the Agreement has been terminated.
-The notice shall include a statement of any and all sums which would at the time be due under this Agreement but for such termination and of all other defaults under this Agreement then known to the Port.
-Every Leasehold Mortgagee shall thereupon have an option, which must be exercised within forty-five (45) days after the notice, to obtain a new lease ("New Lease") in accordance with and upon the following terms and conditions: - (a) The New Lease shall be effective as of the date of termination of this Agreement, and shall be, for the remainder of the Term of this Agreement, at a rent and fee and upon all of the original agreements, terms, covenants and conditions.
-Such New Lease shall require the lessee to perform any unfulfilled obligation of the Tenant under this Agreement. - (b) Upon the execution of the New Lease, the lessee therein named shall pay any and all sums which would at the time of the execution thereof be due under this Agreement but for termination and shall pay all expenses, including reasonable attorneys' fees, court costs and disbursements, incurred by the Port in connection with any default and termination, the recovery of possession of the Premises, and the preparation, execution and delivery of the New Lease. - (c) Nothing herein, however, shall be deemed to obligate the Port to deliver possession of the Premises to the lessee under any New Lease.
+(a) The New Lease shall be effective as of the date of termination of this Agreement, and shall be, for the remainder of the Term of this Agreement, at a rent and fee and upon all of the original agreements, terms, covenants and conditions.
+Such New Lease shall require the lessee to perform any unfulfilled obligation of the Tenant under this Agreement.

+(b) Upon the execution of the New Lease, the lessee therein named shall pay any and all sums which would at the time of the execution thereof be due under this Agreement but for termination and shall pay all expenses, including reasonable attorneys' fees, court costs and disbursements, incurred by the Port in connection with any default and termination, the recovery of possession of the Premises, and the preparation, execution and delivery of the New Lease.

+(c) Nothing herein, however, shall be deemed to obligate the Port to deliver possession of the Premises to the lessee under any New Lease.
 Upon the execution and delivery of such New Lease, the lessee, in its own name or in the name of the Port, may take all appropriate steps as shall be necessary to remove Tenant from the Premises.
-The provisions of this Section 26(c) shall survive the termination of this Agreement. - vi.
+The provisions of this Section 26(c) shall survive the termination of this Agreement.

+vi.
 Subject to the provisions of this Section 26, the Leasehold Mortgagee may exercise, with respect to the Premises, any right, power, or remedy under the Leasehold Mortgage.
 Every Leasehold Mortgagee (or its designee) or any other purchasers in foreclosure proceedings may become the legal owners and holders of Tenant's interest in this Agreement through such foreclosure proceedings or by assignment of this Agreement in lieu of foreclosure and shall provide notice of such assignment and assumption to the Port in compliance with Section 25.
 Leasehold Mortgagee after a foreclosure or assignment in lieu of foreclosure under the Leasehold Mortgage may subsequently assign the leasehold interest or the New Lease to a third party who shall assume the lease and provide notice of the assumption to the Port and otherwise comply with the Provisions of Section 25.
-Upon such assumption, the Leasehold Mortgagee shall be released from all liability for the performance or observance of the covenants and conditions in this Agreement (or such New Lease) contained on Tenant's part to be performed and observed from and after the date of such assignment. - vii.
-Notwithstanding Sections 26(c)(v) and 26(c)(vi), in the event that any person or entity other than Leasehold Mortgagee (a "Foreclosure Purchaser") shall acquire title to Tenant's interest in this Agreement as a result of foreclosure or assignment in lieu of foreclosure under the Leasehold Mortgage, or under a New Lease pursuant to this Section 26, the Foreclosure Purchaser may not assign this Agreement (or such New Lease) without the prior written consent of the Port in compliance with the requirements of Section 25.
+Upon such assumption, the Leasehold Mortgagee shall be released from all liability for the performance or observance of the covenants and conditions in this Agreement (or such New Lease) contained on Tenant's part to be performed and observed from and after the date of such assignment.

+vii.
+Notwithstanding Sections 26(c)(v) and 26(c)(v), in the event that any person or entity other than Leasehold Mortgagee (a "Foreclosure Purchaser") shall acquire title to Tenant's interest in this Agreement as a result of foreclosure or assignment in lieu of foreclosure under the Leasehold Mortgage, or under a New Lease pursuant to this Section 26, the Foreclosure Purchaser may not assign this Agreement (or such New Lease) without the prior written consent of the Port in compliance with the requirements of Section 25.
 If the Port's consent is obtained, the assignee must assume Tenant's obligations under this Agreement and an executed counterpart of such assumption must be delivered to the Port.
-Upon such assumption, the Foreclosure Purchaser shall be released from all liability for the performance or observance of the covenants and conditions in this Agreement (or such New Lease) contained on Tenant's part to be performed and observed from and after the date of such assignment.
+Upon such assumption, the Foreclosure Purchaser shall be released from all liability for the performance or observance of the covenants and conditions in this Agreement (or such New Lease) contained on Tenant's part to be performed and observed from and after the date of such assignment. viii.
+Notwithstanding Section 26(c)(a), no agreement between the Port and Tenant modifying, canceling or surrendering this Agreement shall be effective without the prior written consent of the Leasehold Mortgagee.